gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/SYSTEM-TESTING.md

 Due to the nature of the implementation we think System Testing is more suitable because it offers a better look into the targeting implementation working.
 More than one test characterized below with complexity and number of Steps being decreased.

-A video of the implemented feature is available, it uses a custom map to show clearly thee targeting in action.
+A video of the implemented feature is available, it uses a custom map to show clearly the targeting in action.

 The video goes through all of the targeting as if it was looping through steps 3 through 6 of Test Case Id: "Targeting broad (using custom map for testing targeting)".
 5.03 onwards it shows the error message in action "Targeting Same option Error".

 - Video Link: (https://youtu.be/iA4hxU7g2-M)

+(to provide further help "Targeting_Map.msav" is a map where targeting is easier to test).

 ---
 ## Scenario Based Testing